Skip to Content Top

 An attorney can help gather and preserve essential evidence, engage with the management of the nursing home on your behalf, and work with local law enforcement or adult protective services as needed.
 They can also help you file a lawsuit against the nursing home, if it comes to that, seeking compensation for any harm suffered by your loved one.
 Ultimately, an attorney serves as an advocate for your loved one's rights, working tirelessly to fight for the justice and care they deserve.

-Harvey & Foote Law Firm stands ready to help if you are concerned that your elderly loved one elder in a New Mexico nursing home has been abused or neglected.
+Harvey, Foote & Baker Law Firm stands ready to help if you are concerned that your elderly loved one elder in a New Mexico nursing home has been abused or neglected.
 Our legal professionals focus on neglect and abuse within nursing homes across the state and how to bring it to a stop with claims and lawsuits.
 With our wealth of experience and ample resources, we are well-equipped to take matters to court if it proves necessary.
 We never slow in the pursuit of justice and rightful compensation.

 For a free consultation with our law firm, call (505) 295-2245 now.